0aoq/Dispute/README.md

 # 🦜 Dispute

-A discord-clone.
+Open source work in progress discord clone.
 Dispute currently supports servers and server creation, channels and channel creation, and messages.

 Dispute used Firebase to store data and authenticate.